Sledro/Wator/README.md

 $ sudo cp -r include/SFML /usr/include $ sudo cp -r /lib/* /usr/lib $ sudo cp -r share/SFML /usr/share

 This will add the libraries to your HDD and allow you to comiple the Wator program.

+# Run

+To compile the program, open the repo in the command prompt and type "make"

+To clean/remove the object files type "make clean"